Yunxiang-Li/SFML_Space-Shooter-Game-Demo/README.md

 ## Structure

+(Here should be an UML model to display the structure of the program).

 The whole project contains three main folders, **Media** folder, **include** folder and **src** folder.

 Under **src** folder, there are altogether **10** `C++` source files: